fenago/linux-administration/md/Lab_8.md

 -rwxr----- 1 smurf developers 64 Oct 23 13:38 mysmurf
 ```

-Numbers are easy to work with once you get the hang of it.
-Just remember
-that:

--   [4]: Read
--   [2]: Write
--   [1]: Execute
--   [0]: Zero permissions

 The following table summarizes all the possible permissions
 combinations:

 ![](./images/9.png)

-This chapter was a bit lengthy.
+This lab was a bit lengthy.
 Go take a break and then come back and
 attack the knowledge check exercises!